Skip to main content

 Waterfall Edges

-A waterfall island — where the countertop material continues down the sides — creates a sculptural, high-end look.
-Quartz and quartzite are the most popular choices locally for their durability in Florida’s humidity.
-Marble-look patterns are especially popular in Sarasota’s luxury market.
+A waterfall island, where the countertop material continues down the sides, creates a sculptural, high-end look.
+Quartz and quartzite are the most popular local choices for their durability in Florida’s humidity.

 Two-Tone Islands

-Painting the island a different color or finish than the perimeter cabinets creates visual interest and anchors the kitchen.
-Navy, sage green, and warm charcoal are all working beautifully in Sarasota homes right now — especially against white or cream perimeter cabinets.
+Painting the island a different color than the perimeter cabinets creates visual interest.
+Navy, sage green, and warm charcoal are all working beautifully in Sarasota homes right now against white or cream perimeter cabinets.

 Statement Lighting

 Pendant lights over the island are one of the highest-impact, most cost-effective design choices you can make.
-Two to three pendants hung 30–36 inches above the countertop look proportionally right for most large kitchen islands.
-Coastal-inspired woven rattan, sculptural ceramic, or sleek brushed brass all feel current and Sarasota-appropriate.
+Two to three pendants hung 30–36 inches above the countertop look proportionally right for most large islands.

 Getting the Details Right for Sarasota’s Climate

-Florida’s heat, humidity, and salt air aren’t just concerns for outdoor spaces — they affect your kitchen choices too.
+Florida’s heat, humidity, and salt air aren’t just outdoor concerns — they affect your kitchen choices too.
 For your island countertop, quartz outperforms natural stone in humid environments because it’s non-porous and won’t stain or etch.
-For the island base, we favor painted or thermofoil cabinet finishes over raw wood in Florida’s climate, as they handle humidity fluctuations better over time.
+For the island base, we favor painted or thermofoil cabinet finishes over raw wood, as they handle humidity fluctuations better over time.

 What to Budget for Your Kitchen Island